djole994/Faculty-Alumni-Platform/README.md

 ## What’s included in this public showcase

-- Backend: selected API modules (DTOs, services, helpers) related to geocoding & validation
+- **Backend:** selected API modules (DTOs, services, helpers) covering validation, geocoding, and secure application handling
-- Frontend: map component (Leaflet) + example integration
+- **Frontend:** interactive map component (Leaflet) with example integration
+- **Security & anti-abuse:** CAPTCHA verification, honeypot protection, rate limiting, and role-based authorization concepts
+- **Data integrity:** database constraints, normalized email handling, and transactional write patterns
+- **Reliability patterns:** email outbox approach and retry-safe background processing concepts
+- **Configuration & deployment awareness:** environment-based configuration and reverse-proxy-ready architecture
-- Docs: architecture notes and flow diagrams
+- **Documentation:** architecture notes, flow diagrams, and engineering decisions
-- Tests: minimal test coverage for showcased modules
+- **Tests:** minimal test coverage for representative modules

-A centralized digital platform connecting students and graduates of the Medical Faculty.

-This project is currently under active development as a modern solution for the Alumni community, aimed at enabling former students to stay connected, track scientific events, and share professional opportunities.

 ---

 ## 📖 About the Project

 The Alumni Platform transforms how the Medical Faculty interacts with its graduates.
-Replacing outdated lists and manual workflows, the application provides a modern, interactive experience where users can:
+Replacing outdated lists and manual workflows, the system provides a modern, interactive,
+and production-oriented digital experience built with ASP.NET Core and React.

+Users can:

-- ✅ Create professional profiles and become **verified members** of the organization
+- Create professional profiles and become **verified members** of the organization
-- 🌍 Visualize global Alumni presence via an **interactive world map**
+- Visualize global Alumni presence via an **interactive world map**
-- 🗓️ Register online for **congresses and educational events**
+- Register online for **congresses and educational events**
-- 💼 Access an exclusive **job board** and read inspiring **Alumni Stories**
+- Access an exclusive **job board** and read inspiring **Alumni Stories**
-- 💳 View financial reports and subscription statuses (Administrative Dashboard) - **financial module**
+- View financial reports and subscription statuses through an **administrative dashboard**
-- ⚙️ Benefit from automation (**geolocation, verification**) and scalability (**data caching**)
+- Benefit from automation (**geolocation, verification**) and scalable data handling (**caching, background processing**)

+The platform is designed with a strong focus on **security, data integrity, and real-world deployment practices**,
+reflecting production requirements rather than demo-level functionality.

 ---